hydrodynamicstability/statquotes/README.md

 - "If your experiment needs statistics, you ought to have done a better experiment."

   - Lord Ernest Rutherford, 1908 Nobel Laureate in Chemistry

+- "I'm seeing science right now.
+We’re going statistics crazy with all this math, and then you don’t tell me how you housed your animals and what you fed them.
+And that can totally change the results."

+  - Temple Grandin (2023)

+  - [Lecture](https://iastate.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=fa76d16f-50d8-462d-8e88-af9e0117dca7) at Iowa State University, Ames, Iowa, 2 Feb.
+2023.

 ## Data description